 - Choose words that convey a unique aspect of your home

-- Clearly define the type of property it is: villa, cabin, apartment, etc.
+- Clearly define the type of property: villa, cabin, apartment, etc.

-- Highlight some of its special amenities, e.g., hot tub, deck, WiFi
+- Highlight some of its special amenities (i.e. hot tub, deck, WiFi, grill)

-- Specify proximity to featured attractions like ski slopes, beach access, etc.
+- Specify proximity to featured attractions like ski slopes or beach access

-Avoid using abbreviations — people may not understand what you mean — but try to keep your headline short, or it may get cut off!
+Avoid using abbreviations — people may not understand what you mean — but keep your headline short or it may get cut off!

 Description and overview

 Good photos are important, but you need a thoughtful and effective description to match.
-You need a description that:
+An ideal description is one that:

 - Starts with a great introduction that highlights something unique about your rental

-- Goes beyond the cold basics and be descriptive
+- Goes beyond the cold basics and is descriptive

 - Is ideally 2,000 characters (300-400 words) or more